helio-fm/helio-sequencer/Docs/getting-microtonal.md

 ### Scala keyboard mapping

 *Note: don't confuse Scala keyboard mapping (.kbm files) with Scala tuning files.
-The latter are not of much use for the piano roll, since it doesn't care about cents and ratios - those are only needed by instruments.*
+The latter are of little use to the piano roll because it doesn't care about cents and ratios - those are only needed by instruments.*

 Helio can load [Scala keyboard mapping(s)](http://www.huygens-fokker.org/scala/help.htm#mappings), including multichannel mappings which consist of a set of single mapping files with the same name followed by an underscore and a channel number.
-When you pick a .kbm file, Helio will search for "same_name_*.kbm" files to try to determine whether or not there are multiple channels' mappings, and try to load them all.
+When you pick a .kbm file, Helio will search for "same_name_*.kbm" files to try to determine whether or not there are multiple channel mappings, and try to load them all.

-Keep in mind that, on the sequencer side, the mapping will be *reversed* compared to the same mapping on the instrument side.
+Keep in mind that the mapping on the sequencer side will be *reversed* when compared to the same mapping on the instrument side.
-The piano roll acts like a microtonal keyboard, which needs to overcome the limits of MIDI channels, and thus is mapping all the keys, which are above 127, across multiple channels.
+The piano roll works as a microtonal keyboard that needs to overcome the limitations of MIDI channels by mapping all keys above 127 across multiple channels.

-// TODO examples

 ### Helio keyboard mapping format

-I think that Scala kbm format is obscure and unintuitive, so let me reinvent the wheel one more time and introduce another keyboard mapping format, supposed to be shorter, cleaner and kind of human-readable.
+Although the Scala kbm format is flexible, I find it unintuitive, so let me reinvent the wheel and introduce another keyboard mapping format, supposed to be shorter, cleaner and kind of human-readable.
 You can use it on the keyboard mapping page by simply copying and pasting the mapping as a string.

-Let's start with an example.
-The entire multi-channel mapping [for Pianoteq](https://forum.modartt.com/viewtopic.php?id=4307) 31-EDO could be written like this:
+Let's start with an example: the entire multi-channel mapping [for Pianoteq](https://forum.modartt.com/viewtopic.php?id=4307) 31-EDO could be written like this:

 `0/1:0/14,31+ 31:0/15,31+ 62:0/16,31+ 93:0/1,31+ 124:0/2,31+ 155:0/3,31+ 186:0/4,31+ 217:0/5,31+ 248:0/6,31+ 279:0/7,31+ 310:0/8,31+`